 We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.

 The Red Cross is proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.
-The remaining 10 cents helps keep the entire Red Cross running by supporting routine, but indispensable, day-to-day business operations, which includes the enterprise-wide computer, telecommunications, volunteer management, HR and payroll systems for our approximately 19,000 employees and more than 300,000 volunteers, as well as fundraising, communications and other support services.
+The remaining 10 cents helps keep the entire Red Cross running by supporting routine, but indispensable, day-to-day business operations.
+These operations include the enterprise-wide computer, telecommunications, volunteer management, HR and payroll systems for our more than 17,000 employees and nearly 300,000 volunteers, as well as fundraising, communications and other support services.

 Behind the Numbers